Driving Iceland’s Golden Circle: My Recommended Route

 Along the Golden Circle route, Efstidalur II Creamery makes a good stop if you need a sweet treat and a bit of fresh air (well, air that smells a bit like cows, but still!).

 Choose from flavors like blueberry, salted caramel and even black licorice (it’s super popular in Iceland and the ice cream flavor is surprisingly mild and delicious!).
-Enjoy your cone or bowl of homemade dairy goodness while saying hi to the bovine ladies that were responsible for your midday treat.
+Enjoy your cone or bowl of homemade dairy goodness while saying “hi” to the bovine ladies responsible for your midday treat.

 Not a chess fan?
 Give this stop a miss (we skipped it).